 Examples of our work

-Here are some screenshots and details of the applications we’ve developed :
+Here are some screenshots and details of some mobile apps we’ve developed :

 KashDroid – “Kashflow accounting on the move”

-This is designed to allow Kashflow accounts users (of which Pale Purple is one) to use Kashflow on the move – on their mobile phone/tablet.
-It’s only available on Android.
+This is designed to allow Kashflow accounts users (of which Pale Purple is one) to use Kashflow on the move – on their Android mobile phone/tablet.
 The video below should give you some illustration of it’s capabilities.
 You can find it on the Google Play store here

 The application has a number of interesting features – including :